-Academic Writing is designed for students with English as a first language.
-This module is scheduled as 4 x 2 hour sessions run over the first four weeks of semester.
+Academic Writing is designed for students with English as a first language and is scheduled as 2 x 2 hour sessions that run over the first week of semester.

-Students with English as an additional language (EAL) are encouraged to register for one of the English for Academic Study (EAS) modules.
+Students with English as an additional language (EAL) are encouraged to register for one of the English for Academic Study workshops.

 If you are an International student or resident student from a non-English speaking background, there is support available to help you develop the language and academic skills necessary to succeed at university.